ch-benard/laravel-apache-pgsql/README.md

 You can connect an external database client such as pgadmin or dbeaver.

-8. Use Laravel *artisan* command to create a controller:
+4. Use Laravel *artisan* command to create a controller:

 ```bash
 docker-compose exec -u devuser php php artisan make:controller SomeController
 ```

-This command will create the *SomeController* file into the */var/www/html/app/Http/Controllers* container directory.
+This command will create the *SomeController.php* file into the */var/www/html/app/Http/Controllers* container directory.

 ## Docker compose cheatsheet